-Olivier FAUGERAS (male) is a Research Director at INRIA, where he leads the NeuroMathComp Laboratory, a joint scientific venture between INRIA, and the JAD Laboratory at UNSA.
+Olivier FAUGERAS (male) is a Research Director at INRIA, where he leads the NeuroMathComp Laboratory, a joint scientific venture between INRIA, and the JAD Laboratory at UNSA and continues as an Emeritus Research Professor at Inria.
+He is a specialist of mean-field theory.